-Reassess the ef fectiveness of the Training Program and implement Timeframe 12 Months and on-going Objective 3I Critical Tasks Poll the employees for the effectiveness of the implementation.
+Reassess the effectiveness of the Training Program a fectiveness of the Training Program and Department Training Facility.
+3F Timeframe On-going Objective : Critical Tasks Poll the employees for the effectiveness of the Training Program.
 Test our employees to new standards.
-Re-assess current and future training needs based upon bullets 1 and 2, and implement.
-On-going assessment and implementation.
-0p Funding Estimate Capital Costs: Personnel Costs: Consumable Costs: Contract Services Costs:
+Re-assess current and future training needs.
+On-going assessment.
+Obj Funding Estimate Capital Costs: n/a Personnel Costs: Normal Staff Hours Consumable Costs: n/a Contract Services Costs: n/a